Use Google Earth Engine (GEE) with SEPAL#

 • Inspector: Transforms the arrow of the mouse into a pointer, allowing you to click anywhere on the map to view information about what you are displaying.

-• Tasks: Displays all of the tasks of your account, as well as their statuses (i.e. running, finished or failed).
+• Tasks: Displays all of the tasks of your account, as well as their statuses (i.e. Running, Finished or Failed).

 1. Go to Zone 1 > Select Assets > Select Create home folder.

-1. When you return to your list of Assets (located in the Zone 1 panel), you should see the name you provided as the first folder at the root of the asset tree.
-In this example, we used galatheetest:
+1. When you return to your list of Assets (located in the Zone 1 pane), you should see the name you provided as the first folder at the root of the Asset tree.

 Note

-Connection between GEE and SEPAL#
+Connect GEE and SEPAL#

 SEPAL can work without being connected to your GEE account, but you will miss numerous opportunities to leverage the platform’s potential.